 Clean all the metal parts

-Zip up and down a few times even if it is still not working properly.
+Pull up and down a few times even if it is still not working properly.
 This helps cleaning the zipper on the inside.
-If necessary also blow to make sure all dirt are removed.
+If necessary also blow to make sure all dirt is removed.

 Burn away fabrics

-Now find the lighter (if you are comfortable about it).
-Place the boot outside and turn on the lighter.
+Now find the lighter (if you and adult if not get an adult to help you with it).
+Turn on the lighter.
 Let the flame slide up and down alongside the zipper on the outside – not the inside.
 This way, you will have all the last bits of dirt and fabrics removed.
 If you look closely you can also see how the dirt disappears.
 It is of course important that the lighter is used in a pretty frequent speed so you do not melt the metal or plastic slats.

 Use universal oil